 An introduction to African-American philosophy and the issues around which it has developed: the meaning of racial identity, concepts of personhood, the nature of racial oppression and its relation to gender and class oppression, strategies for black liberation.
 We will pay close attention to the ways in which African American philosophy is simultaneously a development of and a radical critique of Anglo-European philosophy.

 0133.
 Philosophy of Education (3 s.h.)

-An examination of both historical and contemporary theories of learning and teaching.
-Some of the authors likely to be encountered are Plato, John Dewey, B.F.
-Skinner, Piaget, Rousseau.
-The broader social contexts within which education takes place will be emphasized along with the relationship of philosophy of education to the theory of knowledge in general.
+An examination of contemporary theories of learning and teaching.
+Some of the authors likely to be encountered are bell hooks, Pierre Bourdieu, Martha Nussbaum, etc. The broader social contexts within which education takes place will be explored.

 0144.
 Introduction to the Philosophy of Mind (3 s.h.)